mrchristensen/Tweeter/README.md

 The endpoints take the data in the API call and run Lambda Functions.
 The results of the Lambda Functions are then bundled into the API call's response objects.

+The Gateway API can be seen in the [Tweeter-dev-swagger.json](server/src/main/java/edu/byu/cs/tweeter/server/Tweeter-dev-swagger.json).

 ![](documentation/class-documentation/Milestone%203%20Architecture%20Diagram.jpg)

 ### DynamoDB